-This Gluten-Free Kale + Sweet Potato Lasagna recipe was inspired by my favorite man ever, Jamie Oliver and the Spinach & Squash Rotolo in a recent copy of his magazine.
+This Gluten-Free Kale + Sweet Potato Lasagna recipe was inspired by my favorite man ever, Jamie Oliver, and the Spinach & Squash Rotolo in a recent copy of his magazine.
 I didn’t have any squash or spinach, but I had a can of sweet potato puree (I was planning to make a pie…) and a big ol’ bag of kale.
-And the more I thought about it, the better and better the idea was sounding.
+And the more I thought about it, the better and better the idea sounded.
 Besides, lasagna is un-fussy food at its best.
 Which makes it perfect for me.
 All you have to do to make it gluten-free is use gluten-free lasagna noodles!

 Kale + Sweet Potato Veggie Lasagna

 - 1 package gluten-free lasagna noodles or 1 recipe gluten-free pasta dough rolled out into sheets

 - 1 15 oz can sweet potato puree